 Unscrew the shower drain grate from the top of the drain.
 Set the screws aside.

-Determine the height that you need to raise the shower by when re-tiling.
 Measure the side of one of your tiles.
 Add an extra 1/8 inch to compensate for grout.
-This is the height to which you need to raise your drain.
+This is the height by which you need to raise your drain.

 Set the rubber tile spacers on top of the drain.
 Align the screw holes in the spacers with the screw holes in the drain.